ReconfigureIO/UX/docs/source/welcome.rst

 A platform for software defined chips
 =====================================
 Reconfigure.io is a platform for programming hardware accelerators from software.
-You can use your existing development tools to write applications in Go, to access the acceleration potential provided by FPGAs – more performance, lower latency, and reduced power and space requirements.
+You can use your existing development tools to write applications in Go, to access the acceleration potential provided by FPGAs – **more performance, lower latency, and reduced power and space requirements**.
 We have both cloud and on-premises platform options, so whatever your situation or use case, we have a platform that will work for you.
 Our software defined chips are fully reprogrammable and our tooling works in line with modern software development practices – CI&CD, Agile etc. – so you can develop and manipulate accelerator designs along with your current workflow.

 .. image:: images/platform-options.png
     :align: center